crdoconnor/strictyaml/docs/why/implicit-typing-removed.md

 ---
-title: The Norway Problem: Why StrictYAML won't do implicit typing
+title: The Norway Problem - why StrictYAML won't do implicit typing
 ---

 A while back I met an old coworker for a beer and he started